evgenygr/CLIP_model_research/README.md

 so there is a default preprocessing in the model - the largest central square patch is taken out of a picture and then resolution is reduced to 224x224, thus it is not able to reliably estimate composition and image quality.
 But any more ambitious solution would be of production-level complexity.

+Most plausible reason for CLIP model requiring fixed photo shape is that it uses learnable positional embeddings.
+Perhaps, in the nearest future a model with closed-form positional embeddings will appear.
+And that would unleash a huge potential to process photos with arbitrary rectangular shape.
+Something similar has already happened in LLM, where [sinusoidal positional embeddings](https://arxiv.org/abs/1706.03762) allow LLMs to work with texts of any sensible length.

 ## How to test a model
 One needs to clone a repo, `cd` to it's root and run